 At first glance, this rule may be interpreted as "do not allow a row in the employee table unless the employee salary is greater than zero or the employee commission is greater than or equal to zero."
 But if a row is inserted with a null salary, that row does not violate the

-CHECK constraint, regardless of whether the commission value is valid, because the entire check condition is evaluated as unknown.
+CHECK constraint, regardless of whether or not the commission value is valid, because the entire check condition is evaluated as unknown.
 In this case, you can prevent such violations by placing

 Note:If you are not sure when unknown values result in